Dr. Thomas Seyfried: Pioneering Genetics & Biochemistry for Cancer Management

 - Protecting mitochondria through therapeutic ketosis or MCT oil intake.

 - Addressing the link between obesityObesity is a medical condition where someone has excessive body fat that can negatively affect their health.
 It’s not just about weight, but also about the amount of fat that accumulates in the body, especially around the belly.
-Etymology: The… Read More, metabolism, and cancer risk.
+Etymology: The word “obesity” has a long history, dating back to the… Read More, metabolism, and cancer risk.

 1:08:27 Monitoring C-reactive proteinImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
 Proteins are the versatile workers that make it all happen.
-They’re not just one thing but an entire workforce, each with a specialized role….
-Read More and maintaining GKI can reduce inflammationInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More.
+They’re not just one thing but an entire workforce, each with a specialized role.
+Some proteins build and repair tissues; others act as enzymes… Read More and maintaining GKI can reduce inflammationInflammation is your body’s natural response to injury or infection.
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More.

 - Reduced bloodBlood is the life force coursing through your veins and arteries, delivering vital oxygen and nutrients to every cell in your body while whisking away waste products.
 It’s a complex, dynamic fluid—not just a simple red liquid.
-Consider it a… Read More sugarsIn everyday terms, sugar refers to the sweet, crystalline substance we add to coffee, bake into cakes, or find naturally in fruits.
-But from a scientific perspective, sugar encompasses a broader category of molecules called carbohydrates.
-These are the body’s… Read More lead to decreased inflammation by lowering IGf1 levels and the PI3 Akt signaling pathway.
+Consider it a bustling highway system within your body, carrying various cellular vehicles… Read More sugarsSugar is a substance represented as a simple carbohydrate (a basic type of molecule made of carbon, hydrogen, and oxygen) that serves as a vital component throughout the body.
+It is the primary source of energy for most cells, acting like the body’s main fuel.
+Every part of the body,… Read More lead to decreased inflammation by lowering IGf1 levels and the PI3 Akt signaling pathway.

 - New immune oncology strategies like checkpoint inhibitors and Carty immunotherapyHarnessing the Immune System’s Power: A Deep Dive into Immunotherapy Imagine your immune system as a well-trained army, constantly patrolling your body for invaders like viruses, bacteria, and even rogue cells that could develop into cancer.
-Immunotherapy is like giving… Read More are being used to target tumor cells and block abnormal behavior.
+Immunotherapy is like giving that army a powerful upgrade, equipping them with advanced weapons… Read More are being used to target tumor cells and block abnormal behavior.

 1:10:19 Immunotherapy as a costly and complex treatment approach